Our Services

 You may notice:

-Because these digestive symptoms can mimic more common conditions like Irritable Bowel Syndrome (IBS), it's helpful to evaluate what might be causing your discomfort.
+These digestive symptoms can sometimes feel similar to Irritable Bowel Syndrome (IBS), making it important to explore whether your symptoms match that condition or something else entirely.
 However, persistent digestive symptoms should always be discussed with a doctor—especially if they occur alongside fatigue, weight loss, or low blood pressure, as these combinations may point to something more serious like Addison's Disease.

 One of the more distinctive signs of Addison's Disease is skin darkening, also called hyperpigmentation.
 However, in adults over 65, this symptom may be subtle or overlooked.